ragegage/elixir_lectures/phoenix_umbrella.md

 ### 2.5 Test the app

+Run `mix phoenix.server` and open your app at `localhost:4000`!

 Try opening this app in multiple incognito windows and make sure that posted messages are visible to all users.

+If you haven't yet run `mix ecto.create`, you will need to run that command before your server will run.

 ## 3. Modify the Chat Web App